-When Allen Pinkham Jr. was here two years ago as an artist-in-residence, he said that “we Nez Perce were canoe people,” and that he would like to come back and make a full-size dugout canoe here in the Wallowas.
+When Allen Pinkham Jr. was here in 2015 as an artist-in-residence, he said that “we Nez Perce were canoe people,” and that he would like to come back and make a full-size dugout canoe here in the Wallowas.
 He will do that.

 Canoes—and barges made of wood strapped together—were the major means of long-distance travel before the arrival of the horse.
 And, even after the horse, villages were often on water, and travel by canoe was still the preferred way of getting from the Grande Ronde and Snake Rivers to the regional fishing and meeting grounds at Celilo, or The Dalles.